guihtzt/guihtzt/README.md

 - Hi, I’m @adeusneve
 - 🌱 Currently learning HTML, CSS, JScript and Web Development stuff in general
 - 🤍 Looking for new Web Projects
-- 📫 You can contact me at ghtozato@gmail.com or on Instagram at @guihtzt
+- 📫 You can contact me at adeusneve@gmail.com or on Instagram at @nevelovesyou

 <!---
 guihtzt/guihtzt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.